Global Clinical Trial Registry Alignment - ISO IDMP (Identification of Medicinal Products) Regulatory Compliance - Beginning to End Data Integrity

 In 2016, CDISC released the Clinical Trial Registration (CTR)-XML Standard.
 From one harmonized superset of registration data, CTR-XML can populate multiple registries, such as ClinicalTrials.gov, EMA’s (EudraCT) and any of the World Health Organization’s Primary Clinical Trial Registries.

-The CTR2 (Clinical Trial Registration) Project will extend and enrich CTR-XML by including summary results, a new Protocol Standard and by harmonising the CDISC Foundational Standards with the ISO IDMP Standards.
+The CTR2 (Clinical Trial Registration) Project will extend and enrich CTR-XML by including summary results, extending Protocol elements, and harmonising the CDISC Foundational Standards with the ISO IDMP Standards.
 In concert with the CDISC SHARE metadata repository, this project will utilize and extend CDISC Foundational Standards to create richer and reinforced beginning-to-end data sets that meet many complex competitive and regulatory demands.
 The CTR2 Project focuses on implementation and beginning-to-end standards harmonization, the top two issues identified by the CDISC Advisory Council during the face-to-face meeting at the CDISC 2016 International Interchange.

-The CTR2 Project will be split into two stages:
+Scoping for the CTR2 Project will be split into two parts:

-- CDISC Protocol (The project will adopt and harmonise with existing work where possible)
+- Protocol updates (The project will adopt and harmonise with existing work where possible)

 Key Business Benefits